-Human-horse hybrids, better known as centaurs, spend most of their time trotting through mythological scenery, and very rarely set hoof in the realm of observational science.
-Hence, given that the evidence for hybrids of this sort is by no means demonstrative, this article may say more about human beliefs than about human hybrids.
+Human-horse hybrids, better known as centaurs, spend most of their time trotting through mythological scenery, and only rarely set hoof in the realm of observational science.
+But the existence of actual hybrids has in fact been reported on many different occasions.
+Many of these reports are quoted in this article.

 Historian of biology Conway Zirkle (1941: 487) states that the existence of centaurs was accepted until late medieval times.
 He mentions the Byzantine scholar Manuel Philes (c.
 1275-1345) as a proponent of this notion, and also cites the Roman Catholic saint Albertus Magnus (c.
 1200-1280), quoting him as follows (De Animalibus, Bk.
 XXII, Tr.
 2, Ch.
 24):

 Onos is Greek for ass, so the name onocentaur means “ass-centaur.”
 Vincent of Beauvais (c.
 1190-1264?) in his Speculum Naturale (Vol. II, Bk.
 20, Ch.
 97) states that

-This, incidentally, is the form (ass’s head and human body) that the bewitched Bottom takes on in A Midsummer Night’s Dream (see image below).
+This, incidentally, is the form (ass’s head and human body) that Shakespeare’s bewitched weaver, Nick Bottom, takes on in A Midsummer Night’s Dream (see image below).